The erection of a temporary shelter using only natural materials

 Building a shelter, with woodland material is a practice done for centuries by our ancestors and past human civilization.
 It is the basic form of living and survival, a roof over the head.
 The simple form of activity, is a huge hit with children and even adults.
 In this picture story, you will see me enjoying myself, building a den, with no manuals, and mostly woodland materials (only the rope is man-made), just my own creativity and logic.

-After all the resource picking, we begin building the base of the den, I hammered “the Pillar” in, followed by tying a 3 triangle shape base aka “the Tripod”for “the Pillar” , to keep it stable on the ground.
+After gathering the materials needed, we begin building the base of the den, I hammered “the Pillar” in, followed by tying a 3 triangle shape base aka “the Tripod”for “the Pillar” , to keep it stable on the ground.

 Next I put another big stick aka “Joey Boey” onto the Pillar’s Y-space, and place Joey Boey’s other edge firmly onto the ground.